 Black rot – Other diseases may result in sweet potatoes rotting after a harvest.
 Black rot, caused by Ceratocystis fimbriata, not only causes rotting but gives the sweet potatoes a bitter flavor.
 Small, roundish, dark brown spots are the first signs of black rot.
 These spots then enlarge and change hue with visible fungal structures apparent.
 Roots may look healthy at harvest but rot post-harvest where spores are produced prodigiously and can rapidly infect an entire crate of tubers as well as everything that comes in contact with them.

 Again, the pathogen survives in the soil in crop debris.
 The disease can be controlled by practicing crop rotation, disinfecting equipment, and proper curing.
 Propagate plants from healthy cuttings only.

 Java black rot – In the southern regions of the United States, java black rot, caused by Diplodia gossypina, is one of the most destructive storage rots.
 Infected tissues become yellowed to reddish brown, turning black as the disease progresses.
 The decaying area is firm and moist.
 Infected roots often decay completely within a couple of weeks, then mummify and harden.
 This is yet another fungus that survives for years in soil or crop debris as well as on equipment from year to year.

 As with the above fungal diseases, java black rot requires a wound for infection.
 Increased storage time and/or an increase in temperature foster the disease.
-Again, to control this disease, minimize injury to the sweet potatoes, apply a fungicide to harvested roots, cure the tubers properly, and store the potatoes at 55-60 F. (13-16 C.) with a relative humidity of 90%.
+Again, to control this disease, minimize injury to the sweet potatoes, apply a fungicide to harvested roots, cure the tubers properly, and store the potatoes at 55 to 60 degrees F. (13-16 C.) with a relative humidity of 90%.